 While these services are a core part of VR&E, it is important to know that your personal advocate will also help you with rehabilitation services, including case management, counseling and medical referrals.
 If you are unable because of the severity of your service-related disability, then your personal advocate will also assist you with independent living services.

-Eligibility and Entitlement
+Learn About Requirements and Entitlement

 In order to be considered eligible for vocational rehabilitation, you will be required to meet additional qualifications.
 To meet these requirements, your disability rating must be at least 20 percent with an employment handicap.